 1. Ethical Conduct and Standards of Practice.
 The applicant must execute such documentation as AAPL may require affirming the applicant’s willingness to be bound by and abide within the AAPL Code of Ethics and Standards of Practice.
 Any applicant who has ever been convicted of a criminal offense classified as a felony shall be admitted as an Associate Member only upon the recommendation of the Ethics Committee and Executive Committee, and by a three-fourths (3/4) majority vote of those officers and directors present and voting at a regularly scheduled Board of Directors meeting.

-Associate Membership is available to those who are not qualified to hold Active Membership at the time of application, or who are associated with Landwork, or supervise such Landwork, relating to the mineral and/or energy industries.
-With approval of the Board of Directors, Life Membership status may be conferred on an Associate Member who chooses to make a onetime dues payment of $2,500 and thereafter be exempt from annual dues.
-Associate Life Members shall have all of the privileges, and shall continue to be subject to all of the conditions, of Associate Membership except only the payment of annual dues.
+2. Associate Member status is available to those who are not qualified to be an Active Member at the time of application, or who are associated with Landwork, or supervise such Landwork, relating to the mineral and/or energy industries.

 Section 6.
-Student Membership.
+Student Member.

-Student Membership is available to those who are enrolled in an AAPL Accredited Program.
+Student Member is available to those who are enrolled in an AAPL Accredited Program.
+A Student Member shall not be considered an Active Member.

 Section 7.
 Honorary Membership.

-Honorary Membership status may be conferred by the Board of Directors to any person closely associated with the mineral and/or energy industries who has rendered an outstanding service or whose contribution to the industry is so noteworthy and of such magnitude as to be deserving of this honor.
+With approval of the Board of Directors by a three-fourths (3/4) majority vote of those directors present and voting at a regularly scheduled Board of Directors meeting, honorary member status may be conferred to any person closely associated with the mineral and/or energy industries who has rendered an outstanding service or whose contribution to the industry is so noteworthy and of such magnitude as to be deserving of this honor.
+A person holding Honorary Member status shall not be considered an Active Member.

 Section 8.
-Amendments to Membership Classifications, Rights, and Duties.
+Amendments to Member Classifications, Rights, and Duties.

-The membership requirements, rights, and duties of all classes of membership including, but not limited to Active Members and Associate Members, which are specifically set in these Bylaws may be modified only by an amendment to these Bylaws as provided in Article XIX.
+The Member requirements, rights, and duties of all classes of Member including, but not limited to Active Members and Associate Members, which are specifically set in these Bylaws may be modified only by an amendment to these Bylaws as provided in Article XIX.
 All other classifications of membership in the AAPL and the membership requirements, rights, duties, and obligations attached to each classification shall be established or may be modified by a three-fourths (3/4) vote of those officers and directors present and voting at a regularly scheduled Board of Directors meeting.
 The process for application for membership in the AAPL shall be established by a three-fourths (3/4) vote of those officers and directors present and voting at a regularly scheduled Board of Directors meeting.

 Section 9.
 Misconduct.